 CD Harper has written numerous plays including: "Neva's Tale," "Black Bridge" and, his most recent, "At All Cost," a play about George Washington and his slave, Billy Lee.
 Neva's Tale was performed in L.A. at Los Angeles Theatre Center with great acclaim.
 A number of the actors in the performance also won NAACP awards.
 "Black Bridge," a play about the 1917 race riot in East St. Louis, IL., has been presented in a number of readings.

 Upon retiring from Cal State and moving to Oregon, Clif began to focus entirely on his novels.
 "Covenant" & "And Face the Unknown" are the first two installments of his trilogy, tentatively titled "In the Beginning: The Life and Times of Liberty and Slavery."
-The third installment is, tentatively titled "Not a Slave, Yet a Slave" has yet to be published.
+The third installment is a work in progress and consequently is untitled.

 The best way to comprehend the present is to study the past.
 Dr. Harper has focused his research and writing in order to promote this essential truth.
-A visit to Clif's home library reveals his academic interests as well as the journey of his personal and philosophical exploration.
-By unearthing his own genealogy, beginning with his great-great-grandfather, "The African," Harper delves deeper into the collective history of our country and the ongoing story of humanity.
+A visit to Clif's home library reveals his varied interests as well as the journey of his personal and philosophical exploration.
+By unearthing his own genealogy, beginning with his great-great-grandfather, "The African," Harper delves deeper into the collective history of our country and the meaning and impact of the end of slavery and the Civil War.